(ed note, updated in Dec 2020)

 The point is, if you’re feeling like your social media feeds are dragging you down, don’t just continue to scroll through them.
 Do something about what you’re seeing there, and add sources that are going to build you up instead of tearing you down.
 Check out what someone is sharing before you agree to follow, make sure it’s something that is going to lift you up, educate you, and leave you in a better place than you were before.
 Use social media as the communication and connection tool it can be.
 Make it part of your own mental health toolbox, and make it effective by having the right tools in it.

 Here’s a start.
 Now it’s your turn.
 Share your favorite go-to social media feeds.
+Have you found any on other social networks, like TikTok?
 Help those of us who are struggling to find positive messages online to connect with them.